artainmo/machine-learning/natural-language-processing and LLM/NLP with Probabilistic Models/README.md

 Imagine a vocabulary of 1000 words.
 The first word could receive code number 1 and last one code number 1000.
 This simple integer representation uses an order with no semantic logic.
 Instead, we can create word vectors consisting of 1000 values all equal to zero besides the value at index of word that can be set to one.
 Thus, the first word would consist of a vector starting with value one followed by 999 zeros, for example.
 Those vectors are called one-hot-vectors.
 Their advantage is that they don't imply any relationship between different words.
 However, limitations are that they require high memory space and that they don't carry the word's meaning.<br>
 Alternatively, word vectors can consist of values representing the degree of attributes for the word.
 If a word has a positive value of 1.3 and an abstract value of -3, then a word vector can be formed like this (1.3, -3).
 This type of word vector we call word embeddings.
 It encodes the word's meaning in a low dimensional space.
 However, certain words may end up with similar vector values which can make it less precise.

 To create word embeddings you need a corpus and embedding method.
 The corpus gives a word a context which is what we use to deduce its meaning.
 The embedding method creates the embedding from the corpus.
-Many methods exist, however here we will use modern machine learning models who are self-supervised as their training data (the corpus) is not labeled but does contain the context allowing us to extract the labels.
+Many methods exist, however, here we will use modern machine learning models who are self-supervised as their training data (the corpus) is not labeled but does contain the context allowing us to extract the labels.
 When training word vectors there are some parameters who can be tuned such as the word vector's dimension.

 #### Word embedding methods
 A lot of word embedding methods exist.
 New methods are created to capture more and more meaning.